DrCopyPaste/RecNForget/README.md

 # Installation
 Run msi-file from the [latest release](https://github.com/DrCopyPaste/RecNForget/releases/latest) to install.

-(RecNForget requires [Microsoft .Net Framework 4.7](https://dotnet.microsoft.com/download/dotnet-framework/net47) to run.)
+(RecNForget requires [Microsoft .Net Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) to run.)

 # The code
 Feel free to download the code and play with it.

-Please keep in mind this is my very first WPF application.
-To be completely honest, development so far is primarily feature-driven so do not visit the code looking for best practices :)

 For stable and buildable code please refer to the version tagged commits, in between releases there may very well be errors in the code.